 Coursework.
 A student may in some cases demonstrate skill in a language by the satisfactory completion of a language course at the TST, the UofT or another recognized postsecondary institution.
 TST normally offers non-credit summer courses in theological French and German, and its member colleges offer other credit courses in Greek, Hebrew and Latin (which are not counted as part of the course requirements of the program).
 Successful completion (see §B6.6) of these courses will normally satisfy a TST language requirement.
-Successful completion of graduate-level language courses taken at institutions outside of TST may also fulfill a language requirement if the courses are of the required length (see §B6.6) and are focused on reading academic or ancient texts.
-Other courses, including most introductory undergraduate courses and courses taken at institutes such as the Goethe Institute, Alliance Française or as part of Continuing Education programs, do not in themselves serve as fulfilling TST requirements, but students might choose to take such courses to prepare for a TST examination.
+Successful completion of graduate-level language courses taken at institutions outside of TST may also fulfill a language requirement if the courses, including most introductory undergraduate courses and courses taken at institutes such as the Goethe Institute, Alliance Française or as part of Continuing Education programs, do not in themselves serve as fulfilling TST requirements, but students might choose to take such courses to prepare for a TST examination.
 In all cases the GCTS reserves the right to require that students demonstrate their current skill in a language by taking a TST language examination.

 Other evidence.
-In the case of a modern language, the college Graduate Director, the Director, GCTS or GCTS Coordinator may attest to a student's native ability or fluency.
+In the case of a modern language, the College Graduate Director or the GCTS Director may attest to a student's native ability or fluency.
 This is reported to the GCTS Office.